Internet Archive: Digital Library of Amateur Radio and Communications

 A project to preserve recordings of amateur radio transmissions, with funding from the Amateur Radio Digital Communications foundation.

 Live Music Archive

 The Live Music Archive sub-collection includes more than 170,000 concert recordings from independent musicians, as well as more established artists and musical ensembles with permissive rules about recording their concerts, such as the Grateful Dead, and more recently, The Smashing Pumpkins.
 Also, Jordan Zevon has allowed the Internet Archive to host a definitive collection of his father Warren Zevon's concert recordings.
 The Zevon collection ranges from 1976 to 2001 and contains 126 concerts including 1,137 songs.

 The Great 78 Project

-The Great 78 Project aims to digitize 250,000 78 rpm singles (500,000 songs) from the period between 1880 and 1960, donated by various collectors and institutions.
+Launched in 2019, The Great 78 Project aims to digitize 250,000 78 rpm singles (500,000 songs) from the period between 1880 and 1960, donated by various collectors and institutions.
 It has been developed in collaboration with the Archive of Contemporary Music and George Blood Audio, responsible for the audio digitization.